DimitriPalmer22/Relapse-Code-Documentation/_temp/Task Descriptions/Oct 29 - Nov 4.md

 Write a word document or something describing how the power works.
 I'll make it look better and throw it in the wiki later.

+Try to be as specific as possible with your documentation.
+It might also be a good idea to include function and variable names.
+This is so we can eventually use this for the TDD later on.

 ## Create Shotgun Logic

 ## Document the Shotgun Logic

+Write a word document or something describing how the shotgun works.
+I'll make it look better and throw it in the wiki later.

+Try to be as specific as possible with your documentation.
+It might also be a good idea to include function and variable names.
+This is so we can eventually use this for the TDD later on.